Magdoll/cDNA_Cupcake/README.md

 ## Version Changes

+2019.05.28 updated to v7.4. fixed `select_loci_to_phase.py` to work for short genomes.

 2019.05.22 updated to v7.3. made `calc_expected_accuracy_from_fastq.py` and `filter_lq_isoforms.py` work for FLNC.
 Also added 0-bp exon filter for collapse script.